 Change to Chill (CTC), is partnering with Hennepin County Public Health to provide culturally specific mental health resources to youth most impacted by COVID-19.
-The partnership is supported by Hennepin County CARES Act funding to improve mental well-being and resiliency among youth throughout Hennepin County.
+Phase I of this work was supported by Hennepin County CARES Act funding to improve mental well-being and resiliency among youth throughout Hennepin County.
 Phase II of this work is supported by Local Public Health funds from Hennepin County Public Health.
 The partnership will build from existing efforts within Change to Chill to offer more culturally responsive material to youth populations facing the greatest health disparities due to a variety of contributing factors.

-Through December 2020, Change to Chill will work with community representatives and mental health providers within Allina Health and from partner organizations to offer free, virtual mental well-being sessions for youth, school staff and teachers throughout Hennepin County.
+Through December 2020, Change to Chill worked with community representatives and mental health providers within Allina Health and from partner organizations to offer free, virtual mental well-being sessions for youth, school staff and teachers throughout Hennepin County.
 By translating existing tools, creating new content and holding virtual sessions with diverse audiences, Change to Chill aims to provide a healing space for students and their parents while also acknowledging the unique needs of different populations.
 Through August 2021, Change to Chill will work with community partners to create new content specifically aimed at supporting LGBTQIA+ teens and their caregivers.

 - Slides and Resources from All Parents & Caregivers Session